 And then the decision is, do you want to go through the door or not?
-And sometimes we trip on the door, we fall down, we can’t find the doorknob.
+And sometimes we trip on the door, fall down, or can’t find the doorknob.
 We’re no good at it.
 We’re clumsy for a while.
-But bit by bit, we start to figure that out and we’re able to do make those changes.
+But bit by bit, we start to figure that out, and we’re able to do make those changes.

 Combine this with your journaling to help you think through why you’re resisting some feedback and embracing other feedback.
 Document that journey for yourself and for others.

 If you want to have a great year, then you need to listen deeply.

 Listen to what your clients are saying, your team is saying, and listen to what your business is saying.
 Imagine if your business was sitting in the chair next to you, what is it trying to tell you?
 We need to be willing to listen and then we actually have to listen.
 We have to be willing to hear things that are frustrating, that are difficult, and sometimes things that hurt.
 But if you have that courage, you will gain a level of feedback and insight that simply wasn’t available to you previously and it gives you the opportunity to make better decisions that weren’t even possible before.

 Where to Start

 Right now is the perfect time to regroup and reassess.
 Honestly, you can take that step at any moment; it doesn’t matter when you’re reading this.
 If you’re working with a coach, revisit your fundamentals.
 Revisit the Rhapsody Business Assessment.
 Take a fresh look at your business, get really critical, and ask, “What’s actually happening here?”

 One of the great questions you can ask yourself and discuss with your coach is, “What am I pretending not to see?”
 It’s a great way to confront issues that you’ve been keeping in your peripheral vision and not confronting head-on.